-We engage Rural Research and Development Corporations (RDCs) and others in national priority setting, which will take place at a collaborative face-to-face forum (the Priority Setting Forum)
+We engage Rural Research and Development Corporations (RDCs) and others in setting national priorities for minor uses, through a collaborative virtual forum (the Priority Setting Forum)

-Information about the Priority Setting Forum is provided separately to stakeholders and is not included in these Grant Opportunity Guidelines.
+Information about the Priority Setting Forum is provided separately to stakeholders and is not included in these Grant Opportunity Guidelines (GOGs).

-You submit proposed projects for consideration at the Priority Setting Forum
+You submit proposed projects for consideration by the department and at the Priority Setting Forum

 Only RDCs are eligible to propose projects.
-We will provide a template to facilitate the forum's consideration of proposed projects.
+We will provide a template to facilitate the submission of proposed projects.

-We host RDCs and others at the Priority Setting Forum, to create a Priority List for funding
+We host RDCs and others at the Priority Setting Forum, to create a Priority and Reserve List for funding

-The forum will produce a Priority List of proposed projects.
-The Priority List is then published after the forum as part of this grant opportunity on GrantConnect.
+The forum will produce a Priority and Reserve List of proposed projects.
+The Priority and Reserve List is published after the forum as part of these GOGs.